 How To Store

 Store in a dark place with low humidity, like a pantry.
-It has a shelf life of several months as it’s vacuumed packed, or packed with a deoxidizer.
+It has a shelf life of several months as it’s vacuumed packed or packed with a deoxidizer.

-Kiri mochi, and mochi in general, can be a choking hazard, especially for the elderly and young children.
+Mochi can be a choking hazard, especially for the elderly and young children.
 If you’re concerned, cut it into small pieces and chew slowly and well.